 Stress isn't always a terrible thing.
-It was essential to our hunter-gatherer forefathers' survival, and it remains so in today's environment.
+It was essential to our hunter-gatherer forefathers' survival and remains so in today's environment.
 It can be beneficial when it helps you avoid an accident, fulfill a tight deadline, or retain your cool during the chaos.

 We all experience stress occasionally, but what one person finds unpleasant may not be the same as what another finds stressful.
 Public speaking is an example of this.
-Some people enjoy the rush, while others are immobilized by the mere prospect.
+Some people enjoy the rush, while the mere prospect immobilizes others.

 Stress, on the other hand, isn't always a terrible thing.
-Your wedding day, for example, may be regarded as a positive sort of stress.
+For example, Your wedding day may be considered a positive sort of stress.
 However, stress should only last a short time.

 When you've gotten over the fight-or-flight response, your heart rate and respiration should settle down, and your muscles should relax.
-Your body should revert to its original form in a short period, with no long-term harmful consequences.
+Your body should revert to its original form quickly, with no long-term harmful consequences.

 It's also quite prevalent.
 When asked, 80 percent of Americans said they'd had at least one stress symptom in the previous month.
 Twenty percent said they were under extreme stress.

 Because of the nature of life, it is impossible to avoid stress entirely.
 We can, however, learn to avoid it whenever feasible and handle it when it is unavoidable.

 Causes Of Stress

 Aging, a new disease diagnosis, and symptoms or complications from a present condition can increase your stress.
 Even if you do not have any health issues, someone close to you may be dealing with an illness or condition.

 This can also boost your stress levels.
 The American Psychological Association (APA) reports that more than half of caregivers are overwhelmed by the care their family members require.